 - The third catchment has had minimal intervention from Anglian Water; and Lincoln Institute for Agri-Food Technology (LIAT) is developing innovative approaches for farmer engagement in this catchment, which will be monitored and compared to other modes of farmer engagement.

 LIAT are using surveys and interviews with farmers in the three study areas, to gather data around farmers’ current pesticide handling behaviour and practices, business characteristics, factors influencing practices and cost-effectiveness as well as wider effects.

 The study will report on critical factors in developing an intervention programme for long-term change.

-Read an update about this project in our lastest blog post Striving for Excellence in Keeping Your Drining Water Safe and Clean.
+Read an update about this project in our latest blog post Striving for Excellence in Keeping Your Drinking Water Safe and Clean.

 ‘The FAIRWAY project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727984’